Frequently Asked Questions

 Members may withdraw at any time.

-I’m a new member, what should I expect at a meeting?
+I’m a new member, what should I expect at a giving circle?

 Expect to be greeted by one of our volunteers and asked to sign-in at the check-in table.
 There will be a cash bar and time for mingling with other fabulous, like-minded women.